Onychogryphosis (ram's horn nail)

 What is onychogryphosis?

-A type of nail dystrophy, onychogryphosis is the rampant growth of the toenails — most often the big toe.
-Also called ram’s horn nails, one or more toenails grow considerably faster than the others.
-Onychogryphosis describes the claw-like hypertrophy and thickening of the entire nail plate.
+A type of nail dystrophy, onychogryphosis is the rampant growth of the toenails — most often the big toe (great toenail).
+Also called ram’s horn nails, this condition occurs when one or more toenails grow considerably faster than the others.
+Onychogryphosis describes the claw-like hypertrophy and thickening of the nail plate.

 What are the causes of onychogryphosis?